tethysplatform/tethys/docs/production/installation.rst

 ***************************************
-Production Installation on Ubuntu 14.04
+Production Installation on Ubuntu 16.04
 ***************************************

-**Last Updated:** August 11, 2015
+**Last Updated:** January 5, 2017

 This article will provide an overview of how to install Tethys Portal in a production setup ready to host apps.
 The recommended deployment platform for Python web projects is to use `WSGI <http://www.wsgi.org/>`_.
 The easiest and most stable way to deploy a WSGI application is with the `modwsgi <https://code.google.com/p/modwsgi/>`_ extension for the `Apache Server <http://httpd.apache.org/>`_.
 These instructions are optimized for Ubuntu 14.04 using Apache and modwsgi, though installation on other Linux distributions will be similar.

 1. Install Tethys Portal
 ========================

-Follow the default :doc:`../installation/linux` instructions to install Tethys Portal with the following considerations
+Follow the default :doc:`../installation/ubuntu16` instructions to install Tethys Portal with the following considerations

+* Make sure to checkout the correct branch.
+The master branch provides the latest stable release.
 * Assign strong passwords to the database users.
 * Create a new settings file, do not use the same file that you have been using in development.
 * Optionally, Follow the :doc:`./distributed` instructions to install Docker and the components of the software suite on separate servers.